sblinnikov/boom/READMEseb.md

+# boom write up by SeB

 origin  git@github.com:sblinnikov/boom.git

+## Introduction

-This is a README file made by S.I.Blinnikov from the original README -- some corrections are marked by SeB, but many are just added
+This is a README file made by S.I.Blinnikov from the original README -- some corrections are marked by SeB, but many are just added.

 The interactive documentation used to be at